jzohrab/practicing-guitar/README.md

 The changes are in https://github.com/jzohrab/vextab/tree/practicing-guitar-patched

-Checkout that repo in a sibling directory, and build it (`npm run build`)
+Checkout that repo in a sibling directory, and build it (`npm run build-dev`)

-Then copy it to this project:
+Then copy the dev js to this project:

 Run this in the top directory of this project:

 ```
 pushd ../vextab
-npm run build
+npm run build-dev
 popd
 pushd docs/_static/
-cp ../../../vextab/dist/div.prod.js vextab.prod.js
+cp ../../../vextab/dist/div.dev.js vextab.dev.js
 popd
 git status
 pushd docs